Man Utd 'eaten alive' & Fernandes a 'disgrace'

 And once Liverpool had scored twice in the first five minutes of the second half, to take the score to 3-0, United fell to pieces.

+"There was no communication between Diogo Dalot and Antony.
+At times it was like Man Utd were playing with 10 men because Antony wasn't doing his work.
+We are talking about the biggest game for Man Utd.
+I think it was him not helping out his team-mates.

+"This is where you see character but you had Bruno Fernandes constantly waving his arms in the air.
+I think it's a blip for Man Utd, they will bounce back, But it was humiliation at times today."

-"No-one was expecting this," said former Liverpool midfielder Jamie Carragher.
+"No-one was expecting this," said former Liverpool midfielder Jamie Carragher on Sky.
 "This is an absolute battering for United.
 Liverpool were absolute stunning.

 "It was shambolic from Manchester United,.
 You don't expect this from the Manchester United of now, maybe of the past."